Naxus28/nodePractice/myLoggerModule/README.md

 2.)
 On the terminal window run **npm init** (use default options since this directory is just for testing)

 3.)
-Then **npm install ../logger --save-dev** (when this is finished you should see 'logger' as a dev dependency in your package.json)
+Then run **npm install ../logger --save-dev** (when this is finished you should see 'logger' as a dev dependency in your package.json)

 4.)
-Finally, run **vim/nano index.js** to create the the file where you will 'require' the 'logger' module (the file name doesn't matter here because we will run this script manually but use 'index.js' for good practice)
+Finally, run **vim (or nano/pico) index.js** to create the the file where you will 'require' the 'logger' module (the file name doesn't matter here because we will run this script manually but use 'index.js' for good practice)

 5.)
 Write the code for test.js:
 ```javascript